 Just because I have some respect and manners and I don’t always publicly reply, doesn’t mean I’m ignorant of this.
 I usually don’t react to challenges and I like to avoid conflicts.
 Equally, each time I have tried conclusions with somebody (there must have been 5-6 times in the last 6 years), they fully deserved it and publicly got fried.
 It’s easy to consider me a nice guy.
 I’m not.

 I figured that most people overadapt, don’t really become aware of this mechanism.
 “Oh, it’s OK to get told over and over again what doesn’t work in a sarcastic manner”.
-Or some others develop a strong confidence in their ideas without checking them out, because everybody gives them negative strokes when searching for feedback.
+Or some others develop strong confidence in their ideas without checking them out, because everybody gives them negative strokes when searching for feedback.
 I think both tendencies are wrong.
 They’re dichotomic.
 Black and white.

 Therefore, my message to the world is: “Just because I ask for your suggestions and your feedback, doesn’t mean that I have to take all the shit you want to get rid of or pass over.
 When I ask your opinion it doesn’t mean that I’m wrong and you’re right, or that I’m stupid and you’re smart.
 It doesn’t mean I will do what you say or consider it correct or applicable.
 It just means I want some feedback.
-And from now on, if you don’t know the distinction between feedback and pulling someone’s leg and criticising, I might make you acknowledge it and you won’t like it.”
+And from now on, if you don’t know the distinction between feedback and pulling someone’s leg and criticizing, I might make you acknowledge it and you won’t like it.”

 Thank you to all of the readers of this post that over time gave me feedback without criticizing me with sarcasm.
-I believe in learning from putting questions and gathering opinion on how to improve myself and my writing (especially my blogging, since I’m a beginner).
+I believe in learning from putting questions and gathering opinions on how to improve myself and my writing (especially my blogging, since I’m a beginner).
 I believe the best way to express my vision will gather the best means with your help.

 If you’ve liked this article and you agree with the attitude I’ve stated, please feel free to pay it forward or to re-tweet the link.
 Thank you.